Community Impact Grants

 Older adults often need assistance with home maintenance and activities of daily living.
 Non-clinical services, such as providing access to healthy food or offering exercise programs, may help in the management of chronic diseases.
 Caregivers, particularly family members, seek support as well as temporary respite from their daily responsibilities.
 Seniors desire companionship and interaction with the broader community, including younger generations.
 Providing these kinds of services at reduced or no cost can help address financial needs.

 All applicants will be notified on or about November 15, 2017 as to whether their application will be funded and, if so, at what amount.
-If it chooses to do so, the Advisory Council may award a limited number of multi-year grants.
-Recipients of multi-years, however, will be ineligible to reapply for another grant for at least two years following the end of the award period.

 Successful applicants will be expected to agree to the terms of the grant award letter, including the standard terms and conditions.
-The current standard terms and conditions can be accessed here.

 Organizations receiving a grant of $5,000 or less will receive the entire amount upon the awarding of the grant.
 Grants in excess of that amount will be paid in two installments, the second installment upon receipt of a mid-year progress report.
 All grantees will be expected to complete a final report following the end of 2017; any funds remaining must be repaid to NLCS.